Sushmoy277/CP3407-Project/docs/testing.md

 ---

 ## 4. Performance and Security Testing
-* [cite_start]**Load Testing:** We simulated multiple concurrent users accessing the FeedMe homepage on our AWS EC2 instance to ensure no performance degradation[cite: 193].
+* **Load Testing:** We simulated multiple concurrent users accessing the FeedMe homepage on our AWS EC2 instance to ensure no performance degradation.
-* [cite_start]**Security Audit:** We verified that all sensitive data is encrypted in transit and that role-based access controls prevent customers from accessing the restaurant owner dashboard[cite: 150, 152].
+* **Security Audit:** We verified that all sensitive data is encrypted in transit and that role-based access controls prevent customers from accessing the restaurant owner dashboard.

 ---
 [← Back to Main Page](index.md)